Conformal Generative Modeling with Improved Sample Efficiency through Sequential Greedy Filtering: Experiments

 \section{Experiments}

 We compare our method against prior work and derived baselines to empirically demonstrate the advantages of \ourmethod{} on real-world natural language tasks and a molecular generation task.
 As the motivation of the present work lies in sample efficiency, we generally focus on small calibration sets.
 The experiments in the main text consider the \textit{sum} non-conformity measure with $\gamma=0.5$~\cref{eq:update_functions_gen}.
-We show qualitative evaluations in~\cref{appx:qualitative_results}, further quantitative evaluations in~\cref{appx:further_quantitative_experiments} and an analysis of empirically achieved admissibility~\cref{eq:total_admissibility} in~\cref{appx:admissibility_analysis}.
+We show qualitative evaluations in~\cref{appx:qualitative_results}, further quantitative evaluations and ablation studies in~\cref{appx:further_quantitative_experiments} and an analysis of empirical admissibility~\cref{eq:total_admissibility} in~\cref{appx:admissibility_analysis}.

-We compare our method against conformal language modeling (CLM;~\citet{quach2024conformal}) and a baseline derived from it.
+We compare our method against CLM~\citep{quach2024conformal} and a baseline derived from it.
 CLM controls a different notion of admissibility than we do.
 Specifically, CLM controls

 where $\calset$ is shorthand for the calibration data $\{ (x_i, y_i^t) \}_{i=1}^n$.
 We note that~\cref{eq:clm_risk} controls admissibility~\cref{eq:admissibility_control} at level $\alpha$ if $\alpha = \betai{1} + \betai{2} - \betai{1}\betai{2}$ (we show this in~\cref{appx:ltt_bounds_adm}).
 In order to tighten the gap, we perform a grid search over combinations of $\betai{1}$ and $\betai{2}$ that correspond to $\alpha$ and choose the configuration that minimizes admissibility (more details in~\cref{appx:grid_spec}).
 We do this for each experiment separately and compare the optimal configuration to our method at level $\alpha$.